kishore320/golang/README.md

 4) Thats it!
 You are ready to run the code samples available in the repo.
 For example, to run basics.go (from the cloned directory) just type
 $ **go run basics/basics.go**

+## Youtube tutorial series
+- I have created a video tutorial series on 'Go Programming Language' in youtube which can be found at https://www.youtube.com/playlist?list=PL48QUD19IdhtkpvMILQuEWuzbgI4wF7dW

 ## What is Golang ?
 - Free and open source programming language created at Google in 2007.
 - It was announced in 2009 and was used in some some of the Google’s production systems.